Skip to main contentSkip to search

 “Calm room” belongs in that vocabulary.

-So does “calming period”—the phrase used in October 2024 when Samira’s parents were asked to keep her home for a few days after an incident.
+So does “calming period”—the phrase used when, following a physical incident in October 2024, Samira’s parents were asked to keep her home for a few days.
 Those few days became a year.
-The school directed her not to return; no return date was set; follow-up was ignored.
-She was not formally expelled, because formal expulsion would have triggered procedural rights.
+She was directed not to return to school as a formal exclusion.
+No return date was established.
+The school did not reintegrate her into her classroom until October 2025.15 She was not formally expelled, because formal expulsion would have triggered procedural rights.
 She was, in the bureaucratic euphemism, “excluded.”

 Throughout the exclusion, the board provided one hour of virtual learning per day, on material below her abilities.